Republican Group To Run Ad Urging GOP To ‘Stand Up’ To Donald Trump’s ‘Abuse Of Power’

 According to Democrats in the House of Representatives, evidence suggests that Trump had a quid pro quo agreement with Ukraine, and his main goal was to benefit himself by effectively inviting foreign election meddling.
 According to House Democrats, Trump wanted to damage Democratic front-runner Joe Biden’s presidential bid.

-The vast majority of congressional Republicans has stood by the president, defending his actions, and arguing — like the commander-in-chief himself frequently does — that impeachment is yet another attempt by the Democratic Party to unseat the president without voting him out of office.
+The vast majority of congressional Republicans have stood by the president, defending his actions, and arguing — like the commander-in-chief himself frequently does — that impeachment is yet another attempt by the Democratic Party to unseat the president without voting him out of office.